This set of Design of Electrical Machines Multiple Choice Questions & Answers (MCQs) focuses on “Insulating Materials”.

 Explanation: Conductors, allow the flow of current through the material.
 Insulators are the opposite of conductors.
 The material doesn’t allow the flow of current through them.

-2. In Transmission and Distribution sector, where should the insulators be placed?
+2. In the Transmission and Distribution sector, where should the insulators be placed?

 a) Between towers and poles